tuchk4/awesome-create-react-app/README.md

 So we do not recommend to use babel presets besides the [babel-preset-react-app](https://github.com/facebookincubator/create-react-app/tree/master/packages/babel-preset-react-app) that is already configured at Create React App.

-### How to change webpack entry point and output dir?
+### How to Change Webpack Entry Point and Output Dir?

 There is the issue - [Customize build folder #1354](https://github.com/facebookincubator/create-react-app/issues/1354).
 This is feature is very useful along with entry point customizing and I have left  [comment](https://github.com/facebookincubator/create-react-app/issues/1354#issuecomment-275647959) about this.